seinecle/codapps/docs/generated-slides/subdir/using-layouts_temp_pdf.md

 The logic of the Border layout is a bit different: it divides the space in the Container in a main region at the center, and 4 regions at the borders:

 //ST: !
-image::Applying-a-Border-Layout-to-the-Form.png[align="center",title="Applying a Border Layout to the Form"] {nbsp} +
+image::https://docs.google.com/drawings/d/e/2PACX-1vRBGoG80ZfWCqyX8lUpfkc64ADK-oImP-YO5lq27SM5mTSfeXIYtn98AihNCW_tDsYE753uB9c0R6yx/pub?w=368&h=515[align="center",title="Applying a Border Layout to the Form"]

 //ST: !
 This layout is particularly interesting for one reason: